Steel Building Systems

 - on-site manufacturing and pre-assembly – if the project is this big, we want to work with the project consultants to design an efficient process into the building and project.

-Although this is not our primary focus, on some projects, such as design/build or which use Steel Building Systems, this just makes sense to do at the same design desk.
+On design/build or projects which use Steel Building Systems, this just makes sense to do at the same design desk.